sanger-tol/ascc/README.md

    --params-input YAML \
    --outdir <OUTDIR> -entry SANGERTOL_ASCC
 ```
 > [!WARNING]
+> If certain steps such as FCS-GX fail multiple times, especially when using Singularity containers then please use `export NXF_SINGULARITY_NEW_PID_NAMESPACE=false`.
+This is a known issue when some tools in singularity containers will have PID namespace conflicts and crash when anything else it attempting to access the same files.
+In our case the database files.

+> [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).